 It is helpful to make sure that you have proper network connectivity for the elements in your source file.
 If the network is properly connected to start with, the network will be better connected in the water or storm/sewer product as well.
-If you are using a source file like a shapefile, ArcGIS geodatabase, CAD file, or DGN file, when creating the file you should make sure to turn on all your snapping options, so the elements are actually connected in source program and there aren't connectivity gaps.
-You should also make sure that you are laying out the elements in the correct order according to WaterGEMS connectivity rules.
+If you are using a source file like a shapefile, ArcGIS geodatabase, or CAD file, when creating the model file you should make sure to turn on all of your snapping options, so the elements are actually connected in the source program and there aren't connectivity gaps.
+You should also make sure that you are laying out the elements in the correct order according to the WaterGEMS connectivity rules.
 This means that every pipe needs to have some type of node element attached at either end.
 Node elements include junctions, tanks, valves, reservoirs, and pumps.

 ModelBuilder will allow you to create nodes at the end of pipes, so creating a node in the source file is not expressly required.
-However, it may allow for less clean up once the data is created.
+However, it may allow for less clean up once the model data is created.
 For instance, all nodes created by ModelBuilder that are not already in the source file will come in as junctions.
 If the end node for a pipe is actually a pipe, you will need to manually change this in your hydraulic model.
 In addition, if elevation data is available for the nodes, you would be able to map the elevation data from the source file to the node.
 The water and storm/sewer products have tools that allow you to import elevation data or morph junctions into other element types.

 As mentioned previously, this example uses shapefiles as the source files to build the model.
 Given the nature for how the shapefiles were created, there are individual shapefiles for junctions, pipes and reservoirs.
 This procedure assumes that you have created a blank model in WaterGEMS menus, since we will building the model from the shapefiles.